Email Etiquette: The Dos and Don’ts of Emails

 Note: don’t overuse it.
-Some time back in a promo email, I saw my name six times.
-That was too much for me and the email did not look sincere.
+Some time back, in a promo email, I saw my name six times.
+That was too much for me, and the email did not look sincere.

 Now, it is easy to implement personalization with Stripo.
-Click on the text in the email body and at the top right corner, you will see the “merge tags” tab.
+Click on the text in the email body, and at the top right corner, you will see the “merge tags” tab.
 Click it, and choose your ESP to set the merge tags.

 Please, take a look at this email etiquette example by Grammarly.
 They know who their client is and track his or her results.

-3. Do specify sender name
+4. Do specify the sender name

-4. Do write a clear subject line
+5. Do write a clear subject line

-Don’t hesitate to use emojis in the subject lines, if you feel like doing it.
+Don’t hesitate to use emojis in the subject lines if you feel like doing it.
 Certainly, when it is appropriate.

-5. Do write a pre-header text
+6. Do write a pre-header text

 A) Brand consistency makes companies recognizable among recipients.

-Make sure your logo is located in the exact same place across all email campaigns.
+Make sure your logo is located in the exact same place across every professional email campaign.
 Then, the colors you used on the website should be applied to the email newsletter design.

-The situation with fonts differs as it can happen that the custom fonts you used on your website won’t be replaced with the web safe ones.
+The situation with fonts differs as it can happen that the custom fonts you used on your website won’t be replaced with the web-safe ones.
 In this case, your email may lose its beauty.
-To avoid this, set only web safe fonts to the text in your emails.
+To avoid this, set only web-safe fonts to the text in your emails.
 And apply custom ones (used on your site) to copy written over banner as this kind of text is considered as an image element by email clients and remains unchanged.

 “Email hookup” — Chubbies always uses informal speech in its emails.

-7. Do focus on the benefits your prospects may receive
+8. Do focus on the benefits your prospects may receive

-8. Do add visual elements in emails
+9. Do add visual elements in emails

-9. Do appeal to emotions
+10. Do appeal to emotions

-The best and the easiest way to turn recipients into customers is by showing the profit the customers may receive (paragraph 7) and by appealing to their emotions.
+The best and the easiest way to turn recipients into customers is by showing the profit the customers may receive (paragraph 8) and by appealing to their emotions.